tushortz/JavaIME/README.md

 # Java Import Made Easy (JavaIME)

 ## About
-**JavaIME** is a Sublime text package that makes importing any java package easy.
+**JavaIME** is a Sublime text package that makes importing any java package easy without worrying about namespacing.

 ## Installation
 > Important: You need to have `Package Control` installed first on your sublime text which can be found at [The Package Contol Website](http://packagecontrol.io)